EricNeid/docker-webapplication/README.md

 ## Testing

 Unit and intengration test (using a PostGIS Container) are provided.
+Running integration tests requires docker in your path.

 To run unit tests: